 - Not an ideal introductory foam roller

-With its spiky textured surface, the RumbleRoller 12″ Compact Original Textured Foam Roller may look intimidating, but those large foam bumps do a great job reaching deep into muscle tissue to work out kinks and knots.
-As the muscles are rolled over the textured surface, the firm-but-flexible foam bumps knead and stretch the muscle tissue, releasing trigger points and helping to restore flexibility.
+With its spiky textured surface, the RumbleRoller 12″ Compact Original Textured Foam Roller may look intimidating, but those large foam bumps do a great job of reaching deep into muscle tissue to work out kinks and knots.
+As you roll your muscles over the textured surface, the firm but flexible foam bumps knead and stretch the muscle tissue, releasing trigger points and helping to restore flexibility.
 Rocking side to side on the foam bumps can provide even more intensity if needed.

-While it’s softer than it looks, we wouldn’t recommend this foam roller to first-time foam rollers.
-It’s more intense and less versatile than other foam rollers.
-Also, its intensity can be too much for super sore muscles.
-However, this roller is the ticket for consistent users looking for a daily tool to reach deeper into the muscle tissue.
+While it’s softer than it looks, we wouldn’t recommend this foam roller to first-time users.
+It’s more intense and less versatile than other foam rollers, and its intensity can be too much for super-sore muscles.
+However, this roller is the ticket for consistent users looking for a daily tool to reach deeper into muscle tissue.

 Claimed dimensions: 13 x 5 inches | Claimed weight: Not listed | Materials: Not listed